U.S. Relations With Lesotho

 Bilateral Economic Relations

 The Government of Lesotho encourages greater U.S. participation in commercial life and welcomes interest from potential U.S. investors and suppliers.
 Lesotho is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
-The top U.S. export category to Lesotho is cotton and yarn.
-The primary U.S. imports from Lesotho are knit apparel and woven apparel.
-The country belongs to the Southern African Customs Union, which has signed a trade, investment, and development cooperative agreement (TIDCA) with the United States.
+Lesotho is the second largest exporter of textiles and garments to the U.S. under AGOA.
+The top U.S. export category to Lesotho is edible vegetables, roots and tubers.
+The country belongs to the Southern African Customs Union (SACU), which has signed a trade, investment, and development cooperative agreement (TIDCA) with the United States.
 The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues, with a special focus on customs and trade facilitation, technical barriers to trade, sanitary and phytosanitary measures, and trade and investment promotion.